56th GMA Dove Awards

-The 56th Annual GMA Dove Awards presentation ceremony will be held on Tuesday, October 7, 2025, at the Bridgestone Arena located in Nashville, Tennessee.
+The 56th Annual GMA Dove Awards presentation ceremony was held on Tuesday, October 7, 2025, at the Bridgestone Arena located in Nashville, Tennessee.
 The ceremony will recognize the accomplishments of musicians and other figures within the Christian music industry for the year 2025.
 The award ceremony will air on Trinity Broadcasting Network on Friday, October 10, 2025, at 7:30PM ET and 10PM ET.
 The theme for this year’s awards show is “Creation Sings.”

 The nominees were announced on Wednesday, July 30, 2025.

 Nominees

 This is a complete list of the nominees for the 56th GMA Dove Awards.
 Winners are highlighted in bold.